Administration Information

 Administer UPLIZNA under the close supervision of an experienced healthcare professional with access to appropriate medical support to manage potential severe reactions.

-Recommended infusion rate for UPLIZNA administration when diluted in a 250-mL IV bag1
+Recommended infusion rate for UPLIZNA administration when diluted in a 250-mL intravenous bag1

 Infusion Rate (mL/hour) Elapsed Time (minutes)